Food allergy: Common food allergies

 Cow's milk is the most common food allergen in infants and young children, yet many adults are also sensitized to cow's milk.
 Many affected individuals cannot tolerate dairy products such as cheese and yogurt.
 A small portion of children with milk allergy, roughly 10%, have a reaction to beef because it contains small amounts of protein that are also present in cow's milk.

 Shellfish, which are divided into crustaceans (shrimp, crab, lobster, etc.) and mollusks (mussel, oyster, scallop, squid, octopus, snail, etc.), are the most common food allergy in adults.
 People may be allergic to other types of seafood, such as fish.
 Fish allergies were found to be more common in countries that have high fish consumption compared to those with lower consumption.

 Other common food allergens include soy and wheat.
+Wheat allergy is one of the food allergies significantly affecting the quality of life of patients.
+The factors that trigger the allergic reaction are numerous wheat proteins, not only those contained in gluten, such as gliadins and glutenins, but also α-amylase/trypsin inhibitors, lipid transport proteins (LTPs), thioredoxins, and hundreds of others.
 Those allergic to wheat may be sensitized to any protein in the wheat kernel.
 To a lesser frequency, people may be mildly allergic to raw fruits and vegetables, a disease known as oral allergy syndrome.
 Less common allergens include maize, spices, synthetic and natural colors, and chemical additives.

-Balsam of Peru, which is in various foods, is in the "top five" allergens most commonly causing patch test reactions in people referred to dermatology clinics.
+Balsam of Peru, which is in various foods, is in the top five allergens most commonly causing patch test reactions in people referred to dermatology clinics.